 Figure 2: Number of COVID-19 cases across the world

-The daily count of confirmed cases, deaths and also the recovered cases across the globe have been exponentially increasing since January 2020.
-An insightful article by Business Insider showcases the events timeline of this outbreak and this dashboard by the World health organization gives us an overview of the scenarios of this pandemic in a snapshot.
+The daily count of confirmed cases, deaths, and also the recovered cases across the globe have been exponentially increasing since January 2020.
+This dashboard by the World health organization gives us an overview of the scenarios of this pandemic in a snapshot.

 Figure 3: Top 10 countries affected by COVID-19